Dijon-Brown Sugar Marinated Steak calls for just three ingredients that add mouthwatering flavor to any cut of steak.

 Rub the marinade all over the steak then cover and marinate for 1-4 hours.
 You want a nice, thick coating on the outside of the steak.

-When it’s time to eat, pull the steak out of the fridge to get the chill off for 10-15 minutes then crank the grill up to high and cook to your preferred level of doneness.
+When it’s time to eat, pull the steak out of the fridge then let it sit on the counter for 10-15 minutes to remove the chill.
+Meanwhile, preheat the grill over high heat.
+Turn the heat down to medium-high then cook to your preferred level of doneness.

 Ingredients